 The operators will not edit the optional same day indicator located in the company descriptive field of the batch header record.
 Operators will not rely on this field to determine same day eligibility.

 - The ACH Rules specify that a return entry must not settle prior to the settlement of the corresponding forward entry.
 Do the operators ensure that this does not occur?

 FedACH does not verify that the original forward entry has settled prior to a corresponding return entry.
 However, based on the ACH Rules, the return entry should be constructed using the same batch header information as the original forward entry.
 Therefore, the effective entry date on both the forward entry and the return entry should be the same.
 If the return entry is constructed correctly, the return entry will settle no sooner than the original forward entry.

 Not necessarily.
-Because FedACH will distribute items available for any given delivery regardless of the associated settlement time, it may be necessary to use information from multiple advices to balance to the output files received.
-FedACH advices will, however, always balance to the information posted in the Feds Accounting System.
-For additional details on advices and balancing, please refer to the FedACH Services Settlement Tips (PDF) document posted in the Same Day ACH Resource Center.
+Because FedACH® will distribute items available for any given delivery regardless of the associated settlement time, it may be necessary to use information from multiple advices to balance to the output files received.
+FedACH advices will, however, always balance to the information posted in the Federal Reserve Banks’ Accounting System.
+For additional details on advices and balancing, please refer to the FedACH Services Settlement Tips document posted in the Same Day ACH Resource Center.

 - Are sample scenarios available for Same Day ACH?

 Sample Scenarios are available and have been updated to reflect the March 18, 2022, changes to the Same Day ACH dollar limit.